dwave-examples/template/README.md

 # <demo_name>

 Describe your example and specify what it is demonstrating.
+Consider the following questions:

+* Is it pedagogical or a usable application?
-Does is belong to a particular domain such as material simulation or logistics?
-What level of Ocean proficiency does it target (beginner, advanced, pro)?
+* Does it belong to a particular domain such as material simulation or logistics?
+* What level of Ocean proficiency does it target (beginner, advanced, pro)?

 A clear description allows us to properly categorize your example.

 Images are encouraged.
-If your demo produces a visualization, consider displaying it here.
+If your example produces a visualization, consider displaying it here.

 ![D-Wave Logo](dwave_logo.png)

 ## Usage

-A simple command that runs the demo.
+A simple command that runs your program.
 For example,

 ```bash
 python <demo_name>.py